In-Person Mass at All Saints

 - 9am – in church (+ streaming)

-- *Wednesdays 7pm – Benediction & Rosary (streaming only)
+- *Wednesdays 7pm – Benediction & Rosary (streaming and open to parishioners)

 Holy Days of Obligation